nglabs42/hshelp/README.md

 During this first chain sync hsd is still running as a non listening node.
 After you restart hsd or reboot - which also makes sense since most probably some installed components might require a reboot anyway - the node allows 800 inbound connections.
 Those could be other full nodes but also SPV nodes like [hnsd](https://github.com/handshake-org/hnsd) or [Fingertip](https://github.com/imperviousinc/fingertip).
 Running listening public full nodes are essential for Handshake, you do great support by running one!

-### Further Settings - to validate; currently will not open these ports
+### Further Settings - ONLY IF YOU UPDATE TO LISTEN: TRUE

 The node listens to port ```12038``` and ```44806```.
 Make sure you allowed those ports on incoming traffic.